-- a) The indoor and outdoor units are properly installed. - b) Piping and wiring are properly connected. - c) Ensure that there are no obstacles near the inlet and outlet of the unit that might cause poor performance or product malfunction. - d) The refrigeration system does not leak. - e) The drainage system is unimpeded and draining to a safe location. - f) The heating insulation is properly installed. - g) The grounding wires are properly connected. - h) The length of the piping and the added refrigerant stow capacity have been recorded. - i) The power voltage is the correct voltage for the air conditioner.
+- a) Indoor and outdoor units are properly installed. - b) Piping and wiring are properly connected. - c) No obstacles near the inlet and outlet of the unit that might cause poor performance or product malfunction. - d) Refrigeration system does not leak. - e) Drainage system is unimpeded and draining to a safe location. - f) Heating insulation is properly installed. - g) Grounding wires are properly connected. - h) Length of the piping and additional refrigerant stow capacity have been recorded. - i) Power voltage is the correct voltage for the air conditioner.

-Failure to perform the test run may result in unit damage, property damage or personal injury.
+Failure to perform the test run may result in unit damage, property damage, or personal injury.